 The Shofar blast’s soul-penetrating sound is a reminder… a reminder to seek repentance.
 A reminder to NOT to get lost in the pursuit of material possessions and remember the important things in life.

 - The Shofar marks the beginning of the days of repentance – the 10 days between Rosh Hashanah & Yom Kippur.

 According to Maimonides, during the 10 days of repentance (the high holy days) every person has the ability to influence his own personal balance of sins and merits, as well as the rest of the world.

-Hearing the sound of the Shofar blast is a commandment: every Jewish man is obligated to hear the sound of the Shofar on Rosh Hashanah (women are not technically required to hear the Shofar, but it’s recommended that they do).
+Remember: Hearing the sound of the Shofar blast is a Jewish Mitzvah (commandment): every adult Jewish man is obligated to hear the sound of the Shofar on Rosh Hashanah & Yom Kippur (women and kids aren’t technically required to hear the Shofar, but it’s recommended that they do).